krishgoel20/Registration-App/README.md

 ## Database Implementation
 ### 1. Setting up the MongoDB connection
-Establish a connection to the MongoDB database using the '**mongoose.connect**' method.
-The connection URL ('**mongodb://localhost/your-database-name**') specifies the location of the MongoDB server and the database to be connected to.
+Establish a connection to the MongoDB database using the **mongoose.connect** method.
+The connection URL (**"mongodb://localhost/your-database-name"**) specifies the location of the MongoDB server and the database to be connected to.

 ### 2. Creating a Mongoose Model
 A Mongoose Model is defined to represent the structure of the data stored in the MongoDB collection.